informalsystems/hermes/guide/src/tutorials/local-chains/start-relaying.md

         next_key: null
         total: "0"
         ```
-    The samoleans were transfered to ibc-1 and are visible under the denom `ibc/C1840...`.
+    The samoleans were transferred to ibc-1 and are visible under the denomination `ibc/C1840...`.

 - Transfer back half of these tokens to ibc-0:
     ```shell